PIKES PEAK ARTS COUNCIL

 Section 3: Debts

-No Board member shall have the power to contract any debt or incur any obligation on behalf of or binding upon the Board with out prior consent of the Board, with the exception of budgeted operating expenses not exceeding two hundred dollars ($200.).
+No Board member shall have the power to contract any debt or incur any obligation on behalf of or binding upon the Board without prior consent of the Board.

 Section 4: Authorized Signatures